HectorHDiaz/HectorHDiaz/README.md

 - 👀 I’m interested in using Web Development to enhance and make communities with projects helping them.
 - 🌱 I’m currently learning PHP and how to be a fully MERN Fullstack Developer.
 - 💞️ I’m looking to collaborate on social projects and going to start new ones.
 - 📫 How to reach me?
-By mail! atonomo.4s@gmail.com
+By mail: atonomo.4s@gmail.com, and [Linkedin](https://www.linkedin.com/in/hd-arg/)!

 ## Development Skills